TryingToBeSmart/CST-120-Milestone/README.md

 # CST-120-Milestone
+4/16/23 Milestone 7: Added Bootstrap dropdown that opens up a Bootstrap Form that posts info to postman in JSON format.
+Everything is looking good with mobile or large computer monitor.
+I like Bootstrap!

 4/9/23 Milestone 6: Added Bootstrap menu and JQuery animations.

 4/2/23 Milestone 5: Added events.js with events.
 Learned how to use listeners to wait for things to happen on the page and then trigger events.
 Updated Home and Map pages with some events.